dheerajnampally/dheerajnampally/README.md

 - 👋 Hi, I’m Dheeraj NAMPALLY

-- 👀 I’m interested in Computers and Technology
+- 👀 I’m interested in Computers and Technology.
       I have been programing using Microsoft Technologies especially .NET

 - 🌱 I’m currently learning Cloud Computing (with Azure)